sftpgo/docs/docs/ftpfs.md

 - `chown`, `chmod`, `truncate`, `symlink`, and `readlink` are not supported.
 - Opening a file for both reading and writing at the same time is not supported.
-- Setting modification times is only supported if the remote FTP server supports the `SITE MTIME` command.
+- Setting modification times is supported when the remote FTP server advertises the `MFMT` feature.
 - Renaming non-empty directories is supported (via recursive rename) but may be slow for directories with many files.

 ## Connection behavior

-SFTPGo maintains a single persistent connection per FTP backend instance.
-The connection is validated with a NoOp command before each operation and automatically re-established if stale.
-The dial timeout is 15 seconds.
+An FTP backend reuses one connection to the remote server across operations, checked with a NoOp command before each use and re-established when the server has dropped it.
+FTP carries one operation at a time and a transfer holds its connection for its whole duration, so operations that overlap take a connection each.

+Size the connection limits of the remote server accordingly: per-user, per-IP and global limits need room for the operations a session runs in parallel.
+Clients commonly request metadata while a transfer is in progress, so a session downloading a single file can already hold two connections.
+An operation that does not obtain a connection fails with the error the server returned.

+The connect phase and each command on the control connection are bounded by a 20 second timeout.

 To prevent connection loops, SFTPGo detects self-connections (an FTP backend pointing back to the same SFTPGo instance) and rejects them unless `allow_self_connections` is explicitly enabled in the [configuration](config-file.md).